Nextome/nextome.github.io/docs/sdk/ios/README.md

 ### Getting Started

-1. Create Nextome.plist file and insert it, into your main's app Target -> (You can download from here: [Download](https://gitlab.com/Nextome/nextome-ios-sdk/-/raw/master/README/Nextome.plist?inline=false))
+1. Create Nextome.plist file and insert it, into your main's app Target -> (You can see here: [Nextome.plist](https://github.com/Nextome/POD-Nextome-Sdk/blob/master/README/Nextome.plist))
 Insert bundle data and you can adjust settings* for sdk.
 **Settings Detail**